guyinatuxedo/new_nightmare/modules/00-intro/readme.md

 ## Difficulty curve

 One more thing I want to say is the difficulty curve, in my opinion, is like that of a roller coaster.
 There are certain parts that are easier, and certain parts that are harder.
 Granted, difficulty is relative to the person.

+## Potential Problems

+So here are just some problems you might run into, and just putting them here.

+If you are trying to run a binary, and Ubuntu says "the file does not exist" when the file is clearly there, check if it is a 32 bit binary.
+If it is, the issue is probably the fact you are trying to run a 32 bit binary on a 64 bit OS.
+Google "how to run a 32 bit binary on Ubuntu" for the solution.